voxpupuli/puppet-minecraft/README.md

-Please note that once a JAR file (the server) has been downloaded to `install_dir`, if you want to switch, you will need to manually remove it so that the 'wget::fetch' resource can update; also beware incompatibilities among Minecraft and CraftBukkit versions with world files, settings, etc.
+Please note that once a JAR file (the server) has been downloaded to `install_dir`, if you want to switch, you will need to manually remove it so that the `wget::fetch` resource can update; also beware incompatibilities among Minecraft and CraftBukkit versions with world files, settings, etc.